igor-sb/bluprint/docs/source/getting_started.rst

-and sets up the Python scripts in the *myproj* directory accessible as ``from myproj.example import add_one`` in any notebook or Python script that uses this virtual environment and *bluprint_conf*.
+and sets up the Python scripts in the *myproj* directory accessible as ``from myproj.example import add_one`` in any notebook or Python script that uses this virtual environment and *bluprint*.

 *conf/config.yaml* contains this placeholder: